 Step 1 – Begin by downloading the Missouri Sales and Use Tax Exemption Certificate Form 149

-Step 3 – Indicate they product or services the purchaser will be purchasing tax exempt and what the purchaser’s business does
+Step 3 – Indicate the products or services the purchaser will be purchasing tax-exempt and what the purchaser’s business does

 Step 5 – Indicate the reason for the sales tax exemption: